Watch Two Gigantic Rhinos Sneak Up and Startle Sleeping Lions

 ©SeymsBrugger/Shutterstock.com

 Lions are also fierce predators in their environment.
 But just like a house cat, they also enjoy a nice snooze in the sun.
 This pair of lions are male and female.
-The male lion has his back to the approaching rhinoceros.
+The male lion has his back on the approaching rhinoceros.
 His tail twitches a bit as he sleeps.
 It is such a peaceful scene that you almost forget that lions are apex predators.

 The male picks his head up as the rhinos get closer.
 Lions have excellent senses of smell and hearing.
 Something as large as an adult rhino would not escape notice for very long.
 But because he has his back to the rhinos, the lion doesn’t immediately recognize that there is another dangerous animal nearby.

-He puts his head back down, as if he is saying “No, just five more minutes!”
+He puts his head back down as if he is saying “No, just five more minutes!”

 A Rhino Alarm Clock